 The magnetic moment of a magnet can be determined with the Helmholtz coil.
 First reset the IFM06 to zero, the magnet is then inserted into the coil with its magnetic axis parallel to the axis of the coil (i.e. North and South poles parallel to x-axis).
-The magnetic moment M is then calculated from the output magnetic flux Φ (in Vs) reading of the IFM06 multiplied by the coil constant K (supplied with each Hirst Helmholtz coil).
+The magnetic moment M is then calculated from the output magnetic flux Φ (in Vs) reading of the IFM06 multiplied by the coil constant K (from the calibration certificate supplied with each Hirst Helmholtz coil).
 This measurement procedure is described in the International Standard IEC 60404-14.
 The resistance of the coil can be neglected if it is less than 1 % of the input resistance of the fluxmeter but this is not always the case which results in gain errors which need to be corrected.
 The IFM06 set up allows the resistance of the attached coil to be entered allowing for automatic correction of any gain errors for the greatest measurement accuracy possible.
 The standard Hirst Helmholtz coils each come with an individual serial number and a coil constant and coil resistance calibration certificate.

-Before measuring with Helmholtz coil, it is necessary to ensure that in a radius of 50 cm no external magnetic influences are present (steel, iron etc).
-One of the reasons Hirst has designed its coils in a vertical configuration is that if small external magnetic influences are present on the bench or table both coils are more likely to be influenced equally and thus not impact the measurement as much as a horizontal stack arrangement in which one coil would be greatly impacted.
+Before measuring with Helmholtz coil, it is necessary to ensure that in a radius of 50 cm no external magnetic influences are present (steel, iron etc) that could impact the accuracy of the measurement.